jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 ## Future development

+- Dynamically increase possible amount of ingredients in a recipe,
+- Add vertical scrollbar to recipe list on home screen and search results to more easily browse large recipe books,
+- Allow users to edit recipes as they read them,
-- Allow users to look up the range of recipes containing specific ingredients,
+- Allow users to search for recipes containing specific ingredients,
 - Categorize recipes, and search for recipes based on category - e.g. "fish",

 **Would require transition from purely "offline" state:**